junxit/us-congress-bills-116/metadata.md

 - 2020-09-30 — Mr. Connolly asked unanimous consent to discharge from committee and consider.
 - 2020-09-30 — On passage Passed without objection. (text: CR H5071)
 - 2020-09-30 — Passed/agreed to in House: On passage Passed without objection.
+- 2020-10-01 — Received in the Senate.
+Read twice.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 566.